MaterDev/OpenPair_golang-intro/README.md

-# OpenPear: Golang Intro
+# OpenPair: Golang Intro

 ![Cover Image](./cover.png)

-Welcome to the "OpenPear: Golang Intro" tutorial!
+Welcome to the "OpenPair: Golang Intro" tutorial!
 This tutorial is designed to provide you with a fundamental introduction to the Go programming language (Golang).
 Whether you're new to programming or transitioning from another language, this tutorial will help you grasp the basics of Go.

 ## Contents